minhchan11/GA-Capstone-RealEstate/README.md

 ## Hypothesis

-Is it possible to predict a closing price of a property in Vermont/New Hampshire with
+Is it possible to predict a closing price of a property in Vermont/New Hampshire with machine learning algorithm?
+If so, how accurate can it be?

 ## Data
 | Training Data       | Testing Data           | Validating Data  |